tadasant/CodeClippy/CONTRIBUTING.md

 CE for debugging.
 4) [Check out and build the source code for IDEA CE](http://www.jetbrains.org/intellij/sdk/docs/basics/checkout_and_build_community.html)
 5) [Configure the IntelliJ Platform SDK](http://www.jetbrains.org/intellij/sdk/docs/basics/getting_started/setting_up_environment.html#configuring-intellij-platform-sdk)
-6) Fire up IDEA for development, and VCS checkout from repository this PyClippy repository
+6) Fire up IDEA for development, and VCS checkout from repository this CodeClippy repository
 7) Depending on your versions, directories, you may need to to adjust the "Plugin (PyCharm)" and "Plugin (IntelliJ CE)" run configurations (dropdown arrow -> Edit Configurations...) so that they point to the correct JREs (PyCharm's JRE and the *non-source-code* JRE of IDEA CE).
-8) At this point, you should be able to run the Plugin (PyCharm) run configuration and see PyClippy show up in the right toolbar.
+8) At this point, you should be able to run the Plugin (PyCharm) run configuration and see CodeClippy show up in the right toolbar.

 Useful projects to download the source for to use as reference: